News

 So what was the truth, and what was the ‘financial impact of section 40’ as explored by the Government?

-So, not for the for the first time, on 13th January 2024 the question was put to the DCMS via the WhatDoTheyKnow website “What tangible evidence has the Secretary of State or the Department got that Section 40 of the Crime and Courts Act 2013, would risk financial ruin for publishers?”
+So, not for the first time, on 13th January 2024 the question was put to the DCMS via the WhatDoTheyKnow website “What tangible evidence has the Secretary of State or the Department got that Section 40 of the Crime and Courts Act 2013, would risk financial ruin for publishers?”

 An answer was refused and an appeal to the ICO resulted in the ICO decision notice which clearly stated: